Appendix C — Python tutorial

 # message. # place cursor after the dot and press the TAB button

-This autocomplete feature is used very often by programmers to find the attributes and methods they need to access.
+This autocomplete feature is used very often by programmers to find the names of the methods they need.
 Examples of useful methods on the message object include message.upper(), message.lower(), message.split(), message.replace(...), etc.

 Sometimes your code will cause an error and Python will display an error message describing the problem it encountered.
 You need to be mentally prepared for these errors, since they happen a lot and can be very discouraging to see.
 Examples of errors include SyntaxError, NameError, TypeError, etc. Error messages look scary, but really they are there to help you—if you read what the error message is telling you, you’ll know exactly what you need to fix in your code.
 The error message literally describes the problem!